zaida04/yoki/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Yoki is structured as a monorepo

-`lib/` - Custom libraries
-`packages/` - Main applications
-`packages/bot` - Where the bot part of Yoki lives
-`packages/bot/src/core/` - Being the core of Yoki
-`packages/bot/src/common/` - Being things that more than one folder share in dependency
-`packages/bot/**` - Most of the other dirs are modules (such as audit logging, moderation, etc)
-`packages/dashboard` - Dashboard for Yoki

 ## LICENSING
 > **Yoki** © [zaida04](https://github.com/zaida04), Released under the [MIT](https://github.com/zaida04/Yoki/blob/master/LICENSE) License.